uni-parse/geg_redux_opt/ReadMe.md

     - downScale overSized textures as 2k/4k (based on your config)
   - Reduce Loading time
     - opt 3d mesh 4.8gb => ~3.2gb (based on your config)
+    - convenrt to binary supported files as 0303txt
+    - opt text of unsupported files as 0302txt

 ## Requirments
   - install [node](https://nodejs.org/en/download/current) if you did not yet: